 Location, location, location.
-This doesn’t just apply to real estate; it’s also factor with decision makers.
+This doesn’t just apply to real estate; it’s also a factor with decision-makers.
 In some circumstances, making the final decision between two seemingly well-matched competitors comes down to accessibility.
 But where you are located can also have a negative impact.
-We once conducted an interview where the decision makers focused on the atmosphere of a competitor’s headquarters, which created a perception at odds with what they wanted.
+We once conducted an interview where the decision-makers focused on the atmosphere of a competitor’s headquarters, which created a perception at odds with what they wanted.
 Of course, you can’t just move or change your office to suit prospective customers, but knowing what geographic preferences the prospect may have can help you decide how to approach the discussion.

 5. Prevailing Client Sentiment

 Prospects are paying close attention to how well you treat your existing customers.
 Are you highlighting customer quotes or testimonials, describing your customer feedback process (like Net Promoter Score), and sharing positive trends in satisfaction or retention?
 Many of our clients have realized significant improvements in close rates by showcasing client success stories throughout the sales process.